tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-4-Building-An-Interface.md

     export default App;
     ```
-    - Note 1: We need a new state variable for the search query (which is named `query` and initialized to an empty string), which we can create with the `useState` hook:
+    - Note 1: We need a new state variable for the search query (which is named `queryState` and initialized to an empty string), which we can create with the `useState` hook:
       `let [queryState, setQueryState] = useState("");;`
     - Note 2: We change the properties for the <Search/> child component.
 The `query` property (our first passed parameter/property) will be set to the local `queryState` variable, and `onQueryChange` will receive `myQuery` from the event and then use the setQuery method and pass along what we received:
       ```